Conky – A Full Guide

 Enable Conky to Start at Boot

-Read up on making a personal application launcher, which has general instructions on how to create a .desktop file and then run that file at startup.
-There’s a specific example (#4) for Conky.
+Read up on making a personal application launcher, which has general instructions on how to create a .desktop

-Main Menu > Settings > Settings Panel.
-Maximise the settings window, then select: Apps > Startup Application.
-With the Startup Applications window open, switch to the Applications tab and scroll through the list to find “Conky System Monitor”. highlight and click Add followed by Apply and Close
+We are now ready to add the Conky Application Launcher to System Startup (Main Menu > Settings > Settings Panel).
+Maximize the settings window, then select: Apps > Startup Application.
+With the Startup Applications window open, switch to the Applications tab and scroll through the list to find “Conky System Monitor”, highlight and click Add

 Conky Transparency